marcoantonioni/cp4ba-wfps/README.md

 <b>WARNING</b>: before run any command please update configuration files with your values

-## Description of cponfiguration files and variables
+## Description of configuration files and variables

 WfpS configuration file variables
 ```